 Ipswich River Nature Preschool

 Ipswich River Wildlife Sanctuary is proud to offer a nature preschool for 3-5 year olds located at Endicott Wildlife Sanctuary in Wenham.
-Our program features:

-Philosophy and Nature Connection
+Philosophy & Nature Connection

 Recent studies confirm that children are spending less time engaged in vigorous outdoor play.
 The Ipswich River Nature Preschool provides young children on the North Shore with early educational experiences that foster the development of the whole child and a lifelong relationship with nature.